-Behind the rather beautifully illustrated cover of Jeremy Fox’s On Vegetables is a treasure trove of recipes where vegetables take centre plate.
+Behind the simple but beautifully illustrated cover of Jeremy Fox’s On Vegetables is a treasure trove of recipes where vegetables take centre plate.

-Fox has a reputation for game-changing vegetarian cuisine, making a name for himself at Napa Valley’s Michelin-starred Ubuntu.
-Here, his food philosophy is translated for home cooks to bring out the best of seasonal produce, most mouth-wateringly done so with varying incarnations of artichoke.
+Fox has a reputation for game-changing vegetarian cuisine, having made a name for himself at the Michelin-starred Ubuntu.
+Here, his food philosophy is translated for home cooks to bring out the best in seasonal produce, most mouth-wateringly done in his varying incarnations of the under-rated artichoke.

-Vegan 100: Over 100 Incredible Recipes by the Avant-Garde Vegan
+Vegan 100: Over 100 Incredible Recipes By The Avant-Garde Vegan, By Gaz Oakley

-The incomparable Yotam Ottolenghi pieced together Plenty from recipes debuted in his “The New Vegetarian” column for the Guardian’s Weekend magazine and all-new concoctions.
+The incomparable Yotam Ottolenghi pieced together Plenty from recipes in his “The New Vegetarian” column for the Guardian’s Weekend magazine, with a dash of some all-new concoctions in the mix too.